PRODUCT DISCLOSURE STATEMENT

 All financial decisions involve risk.
 Austair does not consider that there is any significant risk to Members arising from the financial position of the MBF.
 However, for the benefit of Members the following are three risk areas that Austair is obliged to communicate.

 - MBF Risk: This is the risk that the Contributions could significantly alter or the MBF could cease to operate.
 Austair considers that this is most unlikely as the MBF has a strong financial position with net assets of $71.8m (as at 30 April 2017).

 - Liquidity Risk: This is a risk that the MBF may not have enough liquid assets to pay Benefits.
 Austair considers this risk is highly unlikely because annual cash flow and budgets forecast liquidity requirements.
-In addition, a rolling six months cash flow is maintained with significant liquid assets are invested and available at short notice.
+In addition, a rolling six months cash flow is maintained with significant liquid assets invested and available at short notice.

 - Laws: This is the risk that corporations, insurance or taxation laws may change and this may impact upon the operation of the MBF.
 Regulatory changes are not predictable, however the MBF has a history of complying with relevant laws and providing support to commercial pilots since 1961.

 - Claims: This is the risk that a claim may be refused at the Trustee's discretion per Rule 1 of Permanent Loss.

 - Payments: This is the risk that payments may be reduced as per Rule 8(l).
 This is where the benefits the MBF becomes liable for over the year exceed its net income for the same period, members eligible for Capital Benefits will be paid proportionately in line with their individual contributions.

 - Reasonable Steps: This is the risk that the Trustee may withhold benefit payments if, in the Trustee's reasonable opinion, the Member has not taken all reasonable steps to return to medical fitness (Rule 8(n)).